gastonlucca/Gaston-Portfolio/README.md

 * OBJECTIVES:

 1. To improve the collection, preparation, and display of data to promote a change in the  financial analysis department.
-2. Automatization of the process that it is been built from different sources (SAP ERP, ORACLE, manual settings, local files)
+2. Automatization of the process that is built from different sources (SAP ERP, ORACLE, manual settings, local files)

 * ESTRUCTURE: